Uniqueness of the Gibbs measure for the $4$-state anti-ferromagnetic Potts model on the regular tree

+\end{lemma} While this result is well known we will provide a proof for convenience of the reader in Appendix~\ref{app:proof} based on Brightwel and Winkler's proof~\cite[Theorem 3.3]{bright02} for the case $w=0$.
+We moreover note that~\eqref{equation:uniqueness} is the property of uniqueness used in algorithmic applications~\cite{blanca2020}.

-By a compactness argument one can show that there always is at least one Gibbs measure on $\Omega_{k,d}$ cf.~\cite{friedli2017,brigt99}.
-Define $w_c:=\max\{0,1-\frac{k}{d+1}\}$.
-It is a folklore conjecture that this Gibbs measure is unique if and only if $w\geq w_c$ (if $k=d+1$, the inequality should be read as a strict inequality).
-For $k>d+1$ and thus $w_c=0$, a Gibbs measure is supported on proper $k$-colorings and in this case the conjecture has been shown to be true by Jonasson~\cite{jon02}.
-For the case $k=3$ and $d\geq 2$ and the case $k=4$ and $d=4$ this has recently been proved by Galanis, Goldberg and Yang~\cite{PottsLeslie3}.
-Our main result confirms this conjecture for $k=4$ and $d\geq 4$.
+Define $w_c:=\max\{0,1-\frac{q}{d+1}\}$.
+It is a folklore conjecture that this Gibbs measure is unique if and only if $w\geq w_c$ (if $q=d+1$, the inequality should be read as a strict inequality).
+Non-uniqueness for $w<w_c$ has been known for a long time~\cite{Peruggi1,Peruggi2}

+For $q>d+1$ and thus $w_c=0$, a Gibbs measure is supported on proper $q$-colorings and in this case the conjecture has been shown to be true by Jonasson~\cite{jon02}.
+For the case $q=3$ and $d\geq 2$ and the case $q=4$ and $d=4$ this has recently been proved by Galanis, Goldberg and Yang~\cite{PottsLeslie3}.
+Our main result confirms this conjecture for $q=4$ and $d\geq 4$.
+Very recently Bencs together with the authors of the present paper~\cite{bencs2022uniqueness} have confirmed this conjecture for all $q\geq 5$ provided $d$ is large enough.

 \begin{main} Let $d\in \mathbb{N}_{\geq 4}$.
 Then the $4$-state anti-ferromagnetic Potts model on $\mathbb{T}_d$ has a unique Gibbs measure if and only if $w\geq1-\frac{4}{d+1}$. \end{main} Our proof of this result follows a different approach than the one taken in~\cite{PottsLeslie3}, which heavily relies on rigorous (but not easily verifiable) computer calculations.
 In particular, our approach allows us to recover the results from~\cite{PottsLeslie3}, thereby removing the need for these computer calculations.
 See Theorem~\ref{thm:precisemaintheorem} below for the full statement of what we prove with our approach. \\